 4. These rules apply to song sales, single sales, song streams and song airplay rankings.

-Streams will count on a 1:1 basis.
+Streams will count on a 1:1 basis on all streams charts.
 There will not be any weighting for any of the various types of streams: on-demand audio, on-demand video, programmed, ad-supported or subscription streams.

 Music Video rankings reflect the sales of full-length music video projects, be they documentaries, clip compilations.
 Music-intensive films will be eligible in cases where digital and/or physical track such titles as music videos, but some that are released theatrically will not be reported.